 Checkpoint inhibitors: (a) anti-PDL1 (avelumab) and (b) anti-PDL1/TGFβR2 (bintrafusp alfa).

-Immune enhancers: (a) IL-15/Ra/Fc immunocytokine (Alt-803), (b) tumor targeting IL-12 immunocytokine (NHS-IL12), and (c) IDO inhibitor.
+Immune enhancers: (a) IL-15/Ra/Fc immunocytokine (N-803), (b) tumor targeting IL-12 immunocytokine (NHS-IL12), (c) entinostat HDAC inhibitor, and (d) IDO inhibitor.

-Inhibitors of immune suppressive entities: (a) anti-IL8 MAb, (b) small molecule IL-8 inhibitor (IL-8 receptor antagonist), and (c) anti-PDL1/TGF-betaR2 (TRAP).
+Inhibitors of immune suppressive entities: (a) small molecule IL-8 inhibitor (IL-8 receptor antagonist), and (b) anti-PDL1/TGFβR2 (bintrafusp alfa).

 SELECTED RESEARCH ACTIVITIES

 The major goals of these studies are (a) to design and develop specific "off-the-shelf" immunotherapeutics for the therapy of human carcinomas, (b) to define mechanisms of action and strategies in preclinical studies and the clinical translation of the use of these immunotherapeutics as part of an immune-oncology platform, and (c) to interrogate so-called "non-immune"–based therapies for their effect on human immune cell subsets and tumor cells to provide the rationale for their combined use in immunotherapeutic regimens.